 James Walker.
 Interests: Human rights and humanitarianism, militarism, remote sensing, drones

 Nour Joudah.
-Interests: Settler colonialism, Refugees, humanitarianism
+Interests: Settler colonialism, critical cartography, refugees, humanitarianism

 Robert Mobley.
 Interests: Geopolitics, military institutions